metal-stack/docs/docs/src/external/firewall-controller/README.md

   - interface: vrf104009
     # The maximum rate in MBits/s
     rate: 10
-  # Internalprefixes defines a list of prefixes where the traffic going to, or comming from is considered internal, e.g. not leaving into external networks
+  # Internalprefixes defines a list of prefixes where the traffic going to, or coming from is considered internal, e.g. not leaving into external networks
-  # given the archictecture picture above this would be:
+  # given the architecture picture above this would be:
   internalprefixes:
   - "1.2.3.0/24
   - "172.17.0.0/16"